 While everyone should get a flu vaccine each flu season, it’s especially important that certain people get vaccinated either because they are at high risk of having serious flu-related complications including:3

-- Children younger than 5, but especially children younger than 2
+- Children younger than five, but especially children younger than two

 - Adults 65 years of age and older